This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-Lady Theodore Hervey renovated the basement in 1910 and showed considerable care for her servants...
+Lady Theodora Hervey renovated the basement in 1910 and showed considerable care for her servants...

 The Rotunda as we know it

-Previously the family lived in a Tudor manor house which eventually fell into decay through lack of upkeep and had to be demolished.
+Previously the family lived in a Tudor manor house beside Ickworth church which eventually fell into decay through lack of upkeep and had to be demolished.

-The building of The Rotunda began in 1795 but didn’t finish until 1841.
-Its design was the vision of the Earl-Bishop, who only lived to see the exterior of the Rotunda complete.
+The building of the Rotunda began in 1795 but it wasn't completed until 1841.
+Its design was the vision of the Earl-Bishop, who only lived long enough for the exterior to be completed.

 The interior was an empty shell and the curving corridors and wings were just a few feet off the ground.
 It was left to the Earl-Bishop’s son, the future 1st Marquess of Bristol, to make what he could of his father’s extraordinary plan and to do start work on restoring the Earl-Bishop's collection which had been confiscated by Napoleonic troops in 1798.